-Experts testify in the trial over partisan gerrymandering and the constitutionality of Pennsylvania’s congressional district map.
+Experts testified in a trial about partisan gerrymandering and the constitutionality of Pennsylvania’s congressional district map.

 A group of Pennsylvania voters claim that the congressional district map created during the 2011 redistricting process is an unconstitutional partisan gerrymander.
 The plaintiffs argue that the map was drawn by a Republican-controlled legislature to create as many Republican House seats as possible.
 Congressional districts are redrawn every 10 years following the U.S. Census.